-I love building things especially when I don’t have to go buy supplies to make it happen.
+I love building things especially when I have the supplies to make it happen already on hand.
 While dreaming up my Simple Fall Mantel Styling for this year I was determined to do it for free.
 Although, you may have to buy wood to make this project you could still do it fairly cheap.
 I happen to have a few pieces left over from previous projects.

 My wood was top choice so it was smooth.
 I wanted it to look somewhat rough so I took my hammer to it to make some dings.
 You can see more of those in the final photos once the piece was stained.